AGHS AMERICAN GLOBAL HEIR SEARCH

 What if I already know what the AGHS proposal is about?

 AGHS asks you to carefully weigh the financial and legal risks of attempting to prove yourself as a potential heir to an investigation.
-The financial risk of conducting any investigation can be quite burdensome if your matter does not come to fruition.
+The financial risk of conducting any genealogical probate research can be quite burdensome if your matter does not come to fruition.
 In these scenarios, it is highly likely that you are still legally obligated to pay a legal counselor for their services and a retainer fee.
 From a legal risk, the experienced AGHS team assures the court that each potential heir is legally accounted for, leaving no one behind according the succession laws of the jurisdiction from which the case derives.
 Ultimately, it is conducive to utilize the services of AGHS on a contingency basis.

 What if I do nothing?